 In this one night, I spoke to so many different souls: a bisexual woman with severe depression and in the middle of an identity crisis, who came to Slab City and find herself.
 She wasn‘t all healed but she said she was so much better already surrounded by people that don‘t judge you because you are different.
 Next to her was the Texan ex-convict that couldn‘t get his feet back on the ground in his conservative hometown so he came to the Slabs to start a new life, without being judged for what he did in the past.

-Is Slab City Really Lawless?
+Slab City Crime.
+Is it Really Lawless?

 So yes, there is crime in Slab City and I am sure that there are some people that may have done some bad things during their life.
 But did it feel unsafe?
 To me, in the short time we were there, it didn’t.
 To say it in the words of one longtime Slabber: